Skip to Main Content

 Harvard style 2020

-The Harvard (or author-date) style of referencing is widely accepted in academic publications, although you may see a number of variations in the way it is used as there is no official manual for this style.
-This guide is based on the online Australian Government Style Manual 7th edition released in 2020.
+The Harvard referencing style is widely used in academic publications, although you may see a number of variations in the way it is used as there is no official manual for this style.
+This guide is based on the Australian Government Style Manual 7th edition released in 2020.

 Please Note: